alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/value-of-architecture.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-This component is really simple, It builds a string key that represent the cache composing *service name + method name + parameterlist*, so Iâ€™m sure that I cache only calls with the same parameters call.
+This component is really simple, It builds a string key that represent the cache composing *service name + method name + parameterlist*, so I'm sure that I cache only calls with the same parameters call.
 Then I simply use [entlib caching application block](http://msdn.microsoft.com/en-us/library/dd203248.aspx) to store data in cache.
 Now I simply need to configure this interceptor in config file.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <component id="CacheInterceptor"